yukichigai/yyc2swp/README.md

 Captions are converted assuming a 4:3 NTSC display resolution (640x480 in square pixels) and padded for overscan.
 I intend to add options for overriding the target resolution, aspect ratio, and overscan at a later date.

 ## Current conversion quality
 Currently Advanced SubStation (ASS) produces the most consistent output for commonly used players (VLC, MPC, MPV, Jellyfin) closely followed by normal SubStation (SSA).
-Timed Text Markup Language (TTML/DFXP) is unsupported by some players (MPV) and produces less visually consistent results, though still accurate; it is supported fully by numerous web-based players as well.
+Timed Text Markup Language (TTML/DFXP) is unsupported by some players (MPV) and produces less visually consistent results, though still positionally accurate; it is supported fully by numerous web-based players as well.
 WebVTT (VTT) output is very accurate for web-based players, but formatting support is spotty at best for most software (e.g. VLC does not process left/right positioning, MPV does not process positioning at all).

+TTML/DFXP conversion may be inaccurate for text with overlapping formatting and/or color changes (e.g. italic for a few characters, then underlined + italic, then no italic but still underlined, so on).
+This is because TTML uses the same tag (span) for all formatting and color changes.
+Argh!
+WebVTT may also produce inaccurate results for text with multiple color changes; other text formatting is not affected and should be preserved accurately.

 SAMI output is currently a hot mess (official term) and still in progress.
 The format may be dropped owing to poor feature support among most players.